-NANTUCKET ELEMENTARY SCHOOL PRE-KINDERGARTEN - GRADE 2 PARENT HANDBOOK 2022-2023
+NANTUCKET ELEMENTARY SCHOOL PRE-KINDERGARTEN - GRADE 2 PARENT HANDBOOK 2024-2025

-Nantucket Elementary School PreKindergarten - Grade Two 30 Surfside Road Nantucket, MA 02554 Telephone: 508-228-7290 Fax: 508-325-5342 www.npsk.org Dear Families,
+Nantucket Elementary School PreKindergarten - Grade Two 30 Surfside Road Nantucket, MA 02554 Telephone: 508-228-7290

+Fax: 508-325-5342 www.npsk.org Dear Families,

-Welcome to Nantucket Elementary School for 2022-2023.
+Welcome to Nantucket Elementary School for 2024-25.
 Our school is a very happy place where we work together as a community to help build the foundation for our students to become the best they can be!
 We welcome you to join us in this venture, and we will need your support, assistance, and cooperation.
-While we are still in a pandemic, we are so excited to be able to have students in school full time and five days a week this school year.
-All students and staff are required to wear masks throughout the full school day with the exception of outdoor recess.